 The Holy Spirit clearly states that “false witnesses” were brought in to accuse Stephen of blasphemy against the Law.
 Because these were “false witnesses”, Stephen did not blaspheme or speak against the Law of Moses.

 These same “false witnesses” claimed Jesus would change the customs that Moses delivered.
-And again, since these were “false witnesses”, Jesus did not change the customs that Moses delivered.
+Again, since these were “false witnesses”, Jesus did not change the customs that Moses delivered.

 God’s Spirit-inspired Word proclaims the accusation that Jesus came to change Moses is “false“, yet this is the very thing that mainstream Christianity teaches to be true!?!
 The church today, tragically, takes the side of those that conspired against Stephen and lied about Jesus.